ZakisM/pka_site_frontend/README.md

 3. Change your `nginx.conf` file so that `proxy_pass http://0.0.0.0:3000` is commented out and `proxy_pass http://0.0.0.0:5678` is uncommented i.e:
      `# proxy_pass http://0.0.0.0:3000;
      proxy_pass http://0.0.0.0:5678;`

+4. Restart Nginx
-4. Visit https://pkaindextest.com in your browser.
+5. Visit https://pkaindextest.com in your browser.